-Diabetes and Flaxseed Oil
+Diabetes and Flax Oil

 Omega-3 fatty acids are believed to help lower some of the adverse metabolic effects of insulin resistance in diabetes by reducing triglyceride levels and lowering blood pressure.
 Omega-3s may also benefit circulation problems, often experiencing in those suffering from diabetes, and improve overall nerve function in general.

 High EPA/DHA fish oil could be a better choice for diabetics than flaxseed oil.
 This is because people with diabetes may have less of an enzyme called delta-6-destaurase that is needed to convert alpha linolenic acid to EPA and DHA.